 The welding industry employs thousand of people each year and pays substantial wages.
-Nuclear welding pays on the highest end of the welding wage scale, especially if you are certified as an underwater welder.
-According to the International Atomic Energy Agency, the nuclear industry has taken off in the past few years and the future is promising.
+Nuclear welding pays on the higher end of the welding wage scale, especially if you are certified as an underwater welder.
+According to the International Atomic Energy Agency, or IAEA, the nuclear industry has taken off and the future looks promising through 2050.

 Nuclear Diver Welders

 As a welder working in the nuclear field, you can make considerably more earnings if you are certified as a welder and a diver.
 According to the American Welding Society, or AWS, nuclear welder salary can be anywhere from $100,000 to $200,000 per year.
 The AWS website also has links to underwater welding schools.
 Although nuclear diving salary is attractive, the risks are considerable.

 Nuclear diver welders are required to be highly skilled, as they are often under a great deal of pressure to make repairs quickly.
 Further, the occupation can be stressful because there is no room for error.
 Any type of nuclear reactor shut-down can cost thousands of dollars per minute.
 Nuclear welding exposes divers to radiation, and they can quickly suffer from fatigue due to high water temperatures in the reactors.